marshalloffutt/language-translator/README.md

 # Language Translator for a Halloween Card

-This project is an exploration of javascript functions.
-We play around with arrays, for loops, and conditional statements to build a bad translator app for a holiday card.
+This is a very limited language translator app, where the user can type Halloween-ish words into the input field, and the app will translage those words into Bulgarian, Greek, or Icelandic.
+This project is an exploration of JavaScript functions using arrays, for loops, and conditional statements.

 ## Screenshots
 ![main screen shot](./screenshots/lang.png)